radiantlogic-v8/documentation-new/documentation/connector-properties-guide/database-timestamp-connector.md

 ## Supported database date types

-The timestamp connector has been validated against Oracle, SQL Server, MySQL, and MariaDB databases, and Salesforce only (when accessed using the RadiantOne Salesforce JDBC driver).
+The timestamp connector has been validated against Oracle, SQL Server, MySQL, MariaDB databases, DB2, and Salesforce only (when accessed using the RadiantOne Salesforce JDBC driver).
 The timestamp connector time stamp mode supports the following database date types:

 - For Oracle DB: `TIMESTAMP`, `TIMESTAMP WITH TIME ZONE`, `TIMESTAMP WITH LOCAL TIME ZONE`, and `DATE`.
 - For SQL Server: `SMALLDATETIME`, `DATETIME`, and `DATETIME2`
 - For Salesforce (using RadiantOne Salesforce JDBC driver): `LastModifiedDate`
 - For MySQL or MariaDB: `DATETIME` is preferable, but `TIMESTAMP` can also be used. `DATETIME`, `DATETIME(3)`, or `DATETIME(6)` can be used. `DATETIME(7)` is not supported.
+- For DB2, the timestamp column type must be: “TIMESTAMP”

 ## Database connector failover